github/docs/content/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key.md

 1. In the event you need to specify your key use `gpgsm --list-keys` to find your key and then `git config --global user.signingkey KEY` to configure it.

 {% note %}
-While smimesign is only usable today on Windows and Mac on WSL2-based Linux on Windows you can replace `smimesign` with `smimesign.exe` on the WSL2 git config and it'll sign using the Windows binary / certificate store.
+While smimesign is only usable today on Windows and Mac on WSL2-based Linux on Windows you can follow the Windows instructions replacing `smimesign` with `smimesign.exe` on the WSL2 git config and it will sign using the Windows binary / certificate store.
 {% endnote %}
 {% endlinux %}